jy95/fds/r5/src/site/markdown/configuration.md

 ## selectDosageAndRateField

-Selects a specific dosage and rate field from a list of Dosage.DosageDoseAndRateComponent.
+Select a specific dosage and rate field from a list of Dosage.DosageDoseAndRateComponent.

 ### Why this method exists